foldda/rda/README.md

 }
 ```

 You may have noticed the API's Rda class supports storing only two data type values: the first is type "string", the second is type "Rda" (via recurrsion).
-The recurrsion takes advantage of an RDA string's interesting property for being a "**recursive storage**", that is, you can store an Rda object inside another Rda object.
-That's because the RDA's multi-dimensional encoding space can be (almost) unlimited expanded through introducing additional dilimiters to the encoding process, and a sub-dimension (multi-dimensional) array itself offers the same storaging property and capacity as its containing upper-dimension multi-dimensional array.
+The recurrsion takes advantage of an RDA string's interesting property for havinv a "**recursive storage structure**", that is, you can store an Rda object inside another Rda object.
+That's because the RDA's multi-dimensional encoding space can be (almost) unlimited expanded into new deminsions (through introducing additional dilimiters to the encoding process), and any one sub-dimension is also a multi-dimensional array itself and offers the same storaging property and capacity as its containing parent-dimension.
+Reflecting this in the API is that an Rda object (having a multi-dimensional space) can be stored inside another Rda object (as one of its sub-dimensions).

-An example code of sending and receiving data using the API.
+In the following example code it sends random data, as a serialized RDA string using the API, to a file, the reads and restores the data from the file.

 ```csharp
     using Charian;